JGets/sws/README.md

 ####SimpleWebServer
 ````
 type SimpleWebServer struct {
-	NotFoundHandler func (http.ResponseWriter, *http.Request)	//A function to handle when resources are not found
+	NotFoundHandler func (http.ResponseWriter, *http.Request)
+		//A function to handle when resources are not found
-	InternalErrorHandler func(http.ResponseWriter, *http.Request, error)	//A function to handle internal server errors
+	InternalErrorHandler func(http.ResponseWriter, *http.Request, error)
+		//A function to handle internal server errors
+	StaticDir string
-	StaticDir string	//The path to the directory from which static files are to be served
+		//The path to the directory from which static files are to be served
+	StaticFileCacheParam string
-	StaticFileCacheParam string	//The value which is to be set for the header's 'Cache-Control:' parameter for static files
+		//The value which is to be set for the header's 'Cache-Control:' parameter for static files
-	//contains unexported fields
+	//contains other unexported fields
 }
 ````